 |.vss||Visio shapes and Visio stencils (Blocked in Outlook 2002 SP3 and higher)|

 |.vst||Visio template (Blocked in Outlook 2002 SP3 and higher)|

 |.vsw||Visio workspace (Blocked in Outlook 2002 SP3 and higher)|

 |.ws||Windows script file (Blocked in Outlook 2002 SP3 and higher)|

 |.wsc||Windows Script Component|

 |.wsh||Windows Script Host Settings file|

-A “properly written” add-in should not trigger the security warnings in Outlook 2007 and newer versions, but you can use a registry to prevent the dialog.
+A "properly written" add-in should not trigger the security warnings in Outlook 2007 and newer versions, but you can use a registry to prevent the dialog.